Writing a policy brief

 A policy brief is not a summary of research.
 It is an interpretation of the research for policy.

-What are the advantages of a policy brief?
+What are the advantages of making a policy brief?

 Policy makers are often busy and may not have time to read every academic paper.
 Policy briefs can be read or scanned quickly so that policy makers become aware of key issues.